workloads/packer-templates/README.md

 This repository takes input and inspiration from a handful of community projects.

-The authors would like to thank: [@ansible-community](https://github.com/ansible-community) in particular.
+The authors would like to thank [@ansible-community](https://github.com/ansible-community?q=hashicorp) in particular.

 ## Author Information